Florida Georgia Line's Tyler Hubbard Talks Excitement for Baby No. 2

 Family aside, Florida Georgia Line continues to make time for their fans.

-In addition to their Las Vegas residency at Planet Hollywood in Las Vegas, the guys are hitting the road this summer for the Can't Say I Ain't Country tour.
+In addition to their residency at Planet Hollywood in Las Vegas, the guys are hitting the road this summer for the Can't Say I Ain't Country tour.

 Safe to say it's going to be a summer to remember.